rpl-cmu/YCB-Slide/README.md

 ---

 ## License
-This dataset is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa], with the accompanying code licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This dataset is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---